redis/redis-doc/docs/manual/security/acl.md

     11) "selectors"
     12) (empty array)

-Also, starting with Redis 6, the old command `CONFIG GET requirepass` will no longer return the clear text password, but instead the hashed password.

 Using SHA256 provides the ability to avoid storing the password in clear text while still allowing for a very fast `AUTH` command, which is a very important feature of Redis and is coherent with what clients expect from Redis.